-In 2018, The NoMad Bar at the NoMad Hotel in midtown Manhattan was named the #1 bar in North America by the World's 50 Best Bars for the second year in a row.
-It placed #4 worldwide.
+In 2018, The NoMad Bar at the NoMad Hotel in midtown Manhattan was named the #1 bar in North America by the World's 50 Best Bars for the second year, and it placed #4 worldwide.

-The food and beverage program is run by Chef Daniel Humm of Eleven Madison Park (currently ranked the #1 restaurant in North America and #4 in the world by the World's Best Restaurants) and Will Guidara.
+The food and beverage program is run by Chef Daniel Humm and Will Guidara of Eleven Madison Park (ranked the #1 restaurant in North America and #4 worldwide by the World's Best Restaurants that year).

 I'd eaten an incredible dinner at Eleven Madison Park in 2014, so it was with excitement that I set my sights on this project.

 Following my morning stop at Dante, I headed for the luxurious NoMad Hotel a little after noon.

 I can't recall why I went so early in the day.
 Perhaps, thinking it was a hotel bar, I thought I'd be able to get a drink at any time.

 Alas, I learned a few things on arrival.
 The glass-covered Atrium is a casual spot to enjoy lunch or dinner; during the week, it fills up with suits on business lunches.

-The bar immediately off the Atrium, as seen at the center of the photo above, is the small but elegant Elephant Bar.
+The bar immediately off the Atrium is the small but elegant Elephant Bar.

 Friday Lunch at NoMad Hotel

-One has to walk through The Elephant Bar to get to The NoMad Bar; however, the latter doesn't open until 5 pm (daily).
+One has to walk through The Elephant Bar to get to The NoMad Bar; however, the latter doesn't open until 5 p.m.

 Since I was already there, I decided to stick around and soak up the atmosphere over lunch in the Atrium.

 The waiter confirmed some of the cocktails on the restaurant's menu were from the NoMad Bar.